 Vancouver Island: Wild Pacific Edge

 On the island’s western edge, the laid-back surf town of Tofino welcomes those seeking to disconnect.
 Its windswept beaches stretch for kilometers, with mist often clinging to the shoreline and ancient cedar and spruce trees standing sentinel at the forest edge.
-Local artisans and chefs have created a vibrant community celebrating the bounty of land and sea while honoring the area’s rich indigenous heritage.
+Local artisans and chefs have created a lively community celebrating the bounty of land and sea while honoring the area’s rich indigenous heritage.

-The hidden trails of Pacific Rim National Park reveal a different side of Canada, where lush rainforest canopies drip with moisture, nurse logs nurture new growth, and the scent of cedar hangs heavy in the air.
-The Wild Pacific Trail offers glimpses of dramatic coastline where waves crash against jagged rocks sculpted by centuries of Pacific storms.
+The hidden trails of Pacific Rim National Park reveal a different side of Canada, where thick rainforest canopies drip with moisture, nurse logs nurture new growth, and the scent of cedar hangs heavy in the air.
+Wild Pacific Trail offers glimpses of dramatic coastline where waves crash against jagged rocks sculpted by centuries of Pacific storms.

 Further south, the remote outpost of Port Renfrew guards the entrance to the legendary West Coast Trail.
 This tiny settlement sits at the edge of some of the world’s oldest and largest trees in what locals call the “Valley of the Giants,” where ancient Douglas firs and red cedars have stood witness to centuries of history.